The SolutionSet class stores the result of solving a

 Conceptual role

-The SolutionSet class represents the result of a multi-run solving
+The SolutionSet class represents the result of a solving workflow:

 Typical use cases